cardanoapi/chang-hardfork-testing/README.md

 ### Minting
 - minting a NFT with exactly max execution units

+### Spending
+- Locking and spending multiple UTxOs in/from the same script address in the same transaction

 ## Steps to run
 1. `nix develop`
 2. `cabal run changHardForkTesting\`